 Cryptocurrency, especially Bitcoin, has proven to be a popular trading vehicle, even if legendary investors such as Warren Buffett think it’s as good as worthless.
 Part of cryptocurrency’s popularity is due to its volatility, since these swings allow traders to make money on the price moves.

 It’s this kind of price movement that has attracted traders looking to ride the waves to profit.
 While some traders like to own the currency directly, others turn to the futures market.
 Futures may be an even more attractive way to play the volatility of digital currencies such as Bitcoin, because they allow traders to use leverage to magnify their gains (but also magnify losses).
+But futures involve a lot more risk in exchange for that potentially higher reward.

 Where can you buy and sell cryptocurrencies?